In This Article

 This is why endogamy is common in displaced populations—such as migrants and refugees—who live in places away from their geographic origin.

-In other cases, people get into endogamy because they don’t have much of a choice.
+In other cases, people get into endogamy because they have little choice.
 A good example is living somewhere isolated, like an island (geographical isolation).

 Know Your DNA Reviews